eShopWorld/cli-tools/README.md

 Scans A and CNAME records in dns definition(s) and projects them using following rules

-* CNAME is considered *global* url (~ Traffic manager)
+* CNAME is considered *global* url (~ FrontDoor)
-* A name when ending in -lb is considered to be a "load balancer" and interpreted as *HTTP* url with the port number specified in underlying LB rule
+* ANAME is considered ELB entry with the port number specified in underlying LB rule  - *HTTPS* assumed, the exception being if the ANAME IP address does not match any known load balancer - then it is treated as raw IP address (likely Monolith)
-* A name when not ending in -lb is considered "Application gateway" entry and interpreted as *HTTPS* url, **however** when there is no pairing -lb suffixed entry, such entry is considered load balancer entry (for *internal* APIs)

 Please note that these rules are driven by pre-existing devops automation scripting/ARM templates.